 A standard fiberglass pool package will typically include the following:

-Many home owners choose to handle the balance of the project themselves, including the completion of the patio, electrical work, and the pool fence.
+To save money, many homeowners choose to handle the balance of the project themselves, including the completion of the patio, electrical work, and the pool fence.

-As a general rule, to find the average price of a fiberglass pool package of this type, take the length of the pool and add two to six thousand dollars.
-For example, a 30' fiberglass pool package might cost $34,000.
-Most people will spend another $5k-$15k in pool accessories, electrical work, patio, and fencing.
+As a general rule, to find the average price of a fiberglass pool package of this type, take the length of the pool and add $2,000–$6,000 dollars.

 Turn-Key Fiberglass Pool Packages

 Many customers find it worth the investment to let someone else handle everything—not to mention the added peace of mind knowing that there is only one company responsible for the project.

-On average, most turn-key fiberglass pool projects cost $45,000-$85,000, but projects that require extensive retaining walls, water features, or other elaborate elements can cost much more.
+Projects that require extensive retaining walls, water features, or other elaborate elements can cost much more.

 Concrete/Gunite Pools: Initial Cost

 Just to be clear, a gunite pool is a concrete pool.
 Gunite is simply a way of applying the concrete that makes up the pool shell.

 The disparity in price between concrete and fiberglass isn't in the initial swimming pool cost, but the cost of owning the pool over time, which we'll discuss in more detail in a minute.

 Vinyl Liner Pools: Initial Cost

 Despite losing significant market share over the past 5 years, vinyl liner pools are still extremely popular in certain regions of the United States.

 Now, let's take a look at how much it costs to own each type of pool over time.